FoE-Budha/foe-helper-docs/en/module/production/README.md

 ![Summarized table view](./.images/view-sum.png)

-## Boost Percentage View
+### Boost Percentage View

 This toggle button appears in the top-right of the *FP*, *Coins*, and *Supplies* tabs.
-When enabled, it filters the table to only show buildings that contribute percentage-based boosts to the selected resource type (e.g., +5% FP production).
+When enabled, table view is changed to show buildings that contribute percentage-based boosts for the selected resource type (e.g., +5% FP production).

 It helps identify support buildings that enhance your city's output.

 ![Boost button](./.images/boost-button.png)

-## Item Sources Menu
+### Item Sources Menu

 This menu is available on the *Fragments* and *QI Resources* tabs.